syeehyn/IEOR4575_Labs/labs/lab1/README_lab1.md

 ## Installation
 ```
-Complete the installation instructions in the README.md found at the root directory.
+Complete the installation and wandb login instructions in the Installation-instructions.md.
 ```

-## Completing the Lab
+## Working on the Lab
 Assuming you are at the root of this directory:
 ```
 $ conda activate ieor4575